cositools/cosi-data-challenges/README.md

 This year's data challenge is based on 3 months of exposure time, for an equatorial orbit at an altitude of 530 km, with a pointing that rocks between $\pm 20^\circ$ from the Earth zenith.
 The simulated data products are provided in fits file format, and are hosted on wasabi.
 Details of the simulations, simulated data, and information for accessing the data products can be found in the [data-products](data-products) directory.

 The input models and challenges for DC3 were provided by the COSI science teams.
-There are challenges for the different science groups: GRBs, Positrons, Nucleosynthesis, Galactic, Extragalactic, Solar, and Dark Matter.
+There are challenges for the different science groups: GRBs, Positrons, Nucleosynthesis, Galactic, Extragalactic, and Dark Matter.
 These are described in detail in the [Data Challenges](#data-challenges) section below.

 In summary, to get started with DC3, install cosipy, familiarize yourself with the [data-products](data-products), and then start working through the [Data Challenges](#data-challenges), as described below.